 max_prepared_transactions.
 This value must be at least as large as the value of

-$MASTER_DATA_DIRECTORY/postgresql.conf (including standby coordinator):
+$MASTER_DATA_DIRECTORY/postgresql.conf (including standby master):

 SEGMENT_DATA_DIRECTORY/postgresql.conf for all segment instances: